DanielToby/microtone/README.md

 The audio synthesis techniques demonstrated in this project can be attributed to [The Audio Programming Book by Richard Boulanger](https://mitpress.mit.edu/books/audio-programming-book).

 Midi input is handled by the [RtMidi library](https://www.music.mcgill.ca/~gary/rtmidi/).

+I used [this paper on the interpretation of midi velocity](https://www.cs.cmu.edu/~rbd/papers/velocity-icmc2006.pdf) to determine an appropriate dynamic range (60dB) and calculate the amplitude of each midi note.